Alireza-njt/CS50_Python_2025_Solutions/README.md

-# CS50's Introduction to Programming with Python Solution (2025 Version)
+# CS50's Introduction to Programming with Python Solutions (2025 Version)